BrownBox/bbconnect/readme.txt

 BBConnect brings core CRM functionality to WordPress that is infinitely extensible.
 Leveraging a flexible user profile, an extensible user history and a searchable user database, you can create virtually any application that involves users and your interactions with them.

+BBConnect started as a fork of PauPress, but is rapidly evolving into something that is not only more powerful, but provides a better user experience.

 Upon installation you can build user profiles by adding and arranging as many custom fields as you need and then search those fields to find commonalities or differences.
 Each user profile has a history tab where you can track detailed user activity using a built-in note system and which can be extended easily to include custom post-types attributable to each user.
 Lastly, you can create contact forms from your existing user fields that automatically add new contacts to your database and append the details to the user account even if the contact already exists.

 These are the basics of any CRM (contact relationship management) application and BBConnect does it all using only the core WordPress APIs.

-**Need to do more?** The pro version, adds additional core functionality integrated into the same application for a seamless user interface and we are releasing additional add-ons for additional functionality and workflows.
+**Need to do more?** We are releasing additional add-ons for additional functionality and workflows.

 **Features of the plugin include:**